fong-lab/fong-lab-old-website/join/index.md

 The Fong lab welcomes applications for graduate or postdoctoral training.
 Ming-fai is committed to providing hands-on training and gradually fostering intellectual independence, while tailoring mentorship to individual needs.

 ### Graduate students
-We accept graduate students from the Georgia Tech and Emory Biomedical Engineering Program, the Emory Neuroscience Program, an the Georgia Tech Bioengineering Program.
-If you a student in one of these programs and interested in joining the lab for your PhD studies or a research rotation, please contact [ming-fai.fong@bme.gatech.edu](mailto:ming-fai.fong@bme.gatech.edu).
+We accept graduate students from the Georgia Tech and Emory Biomedical Engineering Program, the Emory Neuroscience Program, and the Georgia Tech Bioengineering Program.
+If you are a student in one of these programs and interested in joining the lab for your PhD studies or a research rotation, please contact [ming-fai.fong@bme.gatech.edu](mailto:ming-fai.fong@bme.gatech.edu).
 If you are interested in applying to one of these programs, please follow the links below.

 [Georgia Tech and Emory Joint Biomedical Engineering Program](https://bme.gatech.edu/bme/georgia-tech-emory-bme-phd-program) <br>
 [Emory Neuroscience Program](https://biomed.emory.edu/PROGRAM_SITES/NS/) <br>
 [Georgia Tech Bioengineering Program](https://bioengineering.gatech.edu/)

 ### Postdoctoral scholars
-We anticipate funding for various postdoctoral opportunities to be available on a rolling basis throughout 2022.
-Individuals interested in visual plasticity, feedback control, and/or combining electrophysiology with optogenetics are especially encouraged to apply.
-Contact [ming-fai.fong@bme.gatech.edu](mailto:ming-fai.fong@bme.gatech.edu) about the most updated information on available positions.
+Funding for various postdoctoral opportunities is available on a rolling basis.
+Current funding is available for projects related to visual plasticity and optogenetic feedback control.
+If you are in our research, you are encouraged to send an inquiry and CV to [ming-fai.fong@bme.gatech.edu](mailto:ming-fai.fong@bme.gatech.edu).

 {% include section.html %}